krishnateja2314/tenant-config/README.md

 ```

 The dev server starts at `http://localhost:5173`.
-API calls are proxied to `http://localhost:3001` (your Express backend).
+API calls are proxied to `http://localhost:3001` add this to .env or link to your backend as VITE_API_BASE_URL.

 ---